Skip to main content

 Varies

 Concerts and shows in the illuminated Alcázar gardens.
-An eclectic programme ranging from classical to jazz, in a sumptuous setting.
+An eclectic programme ranging from classical to jazz, in a setting that earns the admission price by itself.

 Practical Tips